lvcheng1229/lvcheng1229.github.io/source/_posts/cepptb.md

 ![](https://cdn.jsdelivr.net/gh/lvcheng1229/lvcheng1229.github.io@main/PicGoImg/maskbuffer2.jpg)

-Then, perform parallel reduction within each thread block.
+Then, perform parallel reduction within each thread block to determine if this tile contains at least one pixel that exceeds the threshold.
 As a result, we will get a mask buffer with the size of one eighth of the input bloom texture.

 ```cpp
 GroupMemoryBarrierWithGroupSync();